For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 When a reporter visited Laurel Pediatric Associates recently, Barto’s name was no longer listed on the glass front doors.

-“I could have been the last victim,” Lee Ann Berkebile, 29, of Johnstown, one of the first patients to file complaints against Barto in the 1990s, told NBC News in a brief telephone interview.
+“I could have been the last victim,” Lee Ann Berkebile, 29, of Johnstown, one of the first patients to file complaints against Barto in the 1990s, said in a brief telephone interview.

 Other Barto accusers who just came forward, such as Amanda Dorich, 33, said she wishes now her family had filed a complaint back in the 1990s when she told them Barto assaulted her.

-“The guilt weighs on me too,” Dorich said, adding she was nine when she found herself in Barto’s examination room after suffering an asthma attack.
+“The guilt weighs on me too,” Dorich said, adding she was 9 when she found herself in Barto’s examination room after suffering an asthma attack.

 Dorich said Barto insisted that she undress so that he could check her for scoliosis and that he needed to check her for a possible vaginal infection.
-Afterward, she said, she told her mother what Barto did and the mom complained to the office manager at practice.
-But they were stymied from the get go.
+Afterward, she said, she told her mother what Barto did and the mom complained to the office manager at the practice.
+But they were stymied from the beginning.

 “We just got blown off, they kept dismissing us,” she said.
 “I wish we had done more, gone to the police.
 When I think of all those kids who were hurt after me, that’s what kills me.
 All those kids.”

-“You were just a child yourself,” Brosig comforted Dorich at a recent meeting with an NBC News reporter at Victim Services Incorporated in Johnstown, where Brosig is the clinical director.
+“You were just a child yourself,” Brosig comforted Dorich at a recent meeting with a reporter at Victim Services Incorporated in Johnstown, where Brosig is the clinical director.

 Goetz, who was also at that meeting, said she told her mother that Barto hurt her but didn’t tell her how until after the first accusations against him were leveled in 1998.
 She said they didn’t dare tell anybody else.

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.